damianwollny/kms_one/README.md

 # kms_one

 TO DO:
-- placing of dots
+- css: grid sizes not fixed -> circles become ellipses
+- css: nested grid is glued to the right
-- replace canvas by grid??
+- js: replace canvas logic with css manipulation
-- game loop (1-9?)
+- game loop: which grid dots do you color when
 - beautify
 - time component